postgres-ai/docs/docs/joe-bot/configuration-options.md

 ## General environment variables

 ### `SERVER_HOST`
 - (string, default: `127.0.0.1`), host that Joe bot API accepts HTTP connections from.
+Used only for Web UI and Slack Events API communication types.
 It can be defined either as an IP address or domain name.
 By default, it accepts only local connections.
 Use an empty string to accept all connections.

 ### `SERVER_PORT`
 - (integer, default: `2400`), HTTP server port used to serve requests to Joe bot API.
+Used only for Web UI and Slack Events API communication types.

 ### `MIN_NOTIFY_DURATION`
 - (string, default: `60s`), if the processing of command takes longer than the specified value, a notification will be issued to the user.